ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 Moreover, if you want to accept objects from a third-party library with the necessary methods, protocols let you do so without subclassing or modifying those classes.
 Suppose you're writing a function that can output data to any "file-like" object (something with a `.write()` method).
 The `io.TextIOBase` abstract class in Python is nominal, but not every file-like object will inherit it.
-By defining your own protocol with a `write(str)` method, your function can accept a wide range of objects (actual file handles, `io.StringIO` instances, custom writer objects) as long as they implement `write`.
+By defining your own protocol with a `write(str)` method, your function can accept a wide range of objects (file handles, `io.StringIO` instances, custom writer objects) as long as they implement `write`.
 This is especially useful when working with libraries that weren't built with your interfaces; you can adapt them via protocols instead of being forced into their class hierarchy.
 Protocols thus increase the reusability and extensibility of your code by focusing on what an object can do rather than what it is.